2 Days/ 1 Nights

 In the summer we usually camp at the refuges to avoid the dorms.

-Meals will be largely Moroccan based but are likely to be infused with a little European influence.
+The trek includes 2 breakfasts, 2 lunches, and 1 dinner.
+Meals are prepared by our experienced cooks and will be largely Moroccan based but are likely to be infused with a little European influence.
+Please let us know in advance if you have any dietary restrictions.

 Example: